 - What is the process of being paired with a service dog?

 Each organization will have its own application and training period, depending on the task(s) the dog is being trained to perform.
 The waitlist to be paired with a professionally trained service dog can be months or even years.
-The organizations that train these dogs want to make sure that the best match possible is made between a service dog and handler.
+The organizations that train these dogs want to make sure that the best match possible is made between a service dog and a handler.

 After the animal is trained at their facility, there is typically an in-home training session that may last a few weeks.
 At this time, the skills the dog has learned are transferred to the handler’s home, and the dog and handler train with each other under the guidance of the trainers.